CodeByTricia/CodeByTricia/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Tricia Anne Manalad, a graduating student from City of Malabon University.
+I'm Tricia Manalad, a graduating student from City of Malabon University.

 ## 🌱 I’m currently learning ...
 - The Frontend Developer Path from Scrimba